0xOmen/phenomenon-backend/README.md

 Gain followers, defeat the nonbelievers, and smite your enemies.
 Be part of the Phenomenon: the first social coordination game on the blockchain.

+## Chainlink Constellation Hackathon
+Phenomenon uses 2 Chainlink products: VRF and Functions.
+Both of these functions can be seen in use in this repo contracts/phenomenon.sol lines 346-481.
+VRF is called when the first player registers for the game (line 188) and contract state is updated when the game starts (line 212).
+Functions is called at the start of the game and any time a player takes a turn (line 216, 242, 249, 266, or 277).
+Starting the game exceeds the callback function gaslimit and requires a player to call setGame() to change state variables.

 # Rules of Phenomenon